 My Story

 Hi, I’m Steve Slavin.
 I am an adult on the autistic spectrum.
 I work professionally as a filmmaker and specialist tutor at the National Autistic Society in London.
-For twenty-five years I worked as a songwriter, musician, followed by a five year stint creating video and music content in the advertising industry.
+For twenty-five years, I achieved some success in the music business as a record producer, songwriter, and musician.
+I then spent five years creating video and music content in the advertising industry for TV and radio commercials.

 1. Any recommendations for a clinical psychologist?
 My (adult) son has autism and it’s also become obvious that OCD is also a factor.